ioncakephper/test-weaver/README.md

 ## 🚀 Available Scripts

-This template includes a set of scripts designed to streamline development, enforce quality, and automate documentation.
+This repository includes a set of scripts designed to streamline development, enforce quality, and automate documentation.

 <!-- START AVAILABLE SCRIPTS -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN npm run docs:scripts TO UPDATE -->